 Prairie Manual Therapy

 Osteopathy is a manual therapy.
 Integral to osteopathic treatment is the philosophy that the body is whole, thus every system within functions in an inter-related and unified fashion.
 A second guiding concept is that the body has the ability to heal itself when its fluids and nerve conduction are unobstructed.

-The objective of osteopathy is to restore mobility to each system in dysfunction, supporting the client’s inherent ability to heal themselves.
+The objective of osteopathy is to restore mobility to each system, supporting the client’s inherent ability to heal themselves.
 An osteopathic manual therapist achieves this through precise palpation and gentle manipulation.
 The therapist looks to treat the cause of the dysfunction and not the symptom.

 Offered by Gisèle and Akosua.

 Massage therapy aims to treat dysfunctions of the soft tissue such as muscles, tendons, ligaments and fascia.
 The goal is to increase mobility of the tissue and joints as well as to improve blood flow and lymphatic circulation to the area of dysfunction.
 This in turn, aids to create conditions that encourages your body to return to normal health.
 Our therapists have extensive knowledge in anatomy, physiology and pathophysiology which help them to determine the appropriate approach to treatment for each individual.
 Our therapists have also furthered their studies in cranio-sacral therapy, visceral manipulation and joint mobilization.
 These techniques may be incorporated in a massage therapy treatment depending on the therapist’s findings.